bright/new-www/content/blog/examples-of-dependency-tracking-tools-for-app-security.md

 ## Dependency tracking tools to consider

-These are 3 tools that you should at least try if you are serious abour software security of your product.
+These are 3 tools that you should at least try if you are serious about the software security of your product.

 ### [Dependabot](https://docs.github.com/en/code-security/dependabot)